 If all else fails, the best way to put an end to your cockroach problems is with the help of a pest control professional.

 The main issues with DIY solutions is that although they may seem to work, they often don’t fully remove cockroaches from your property.
 Cockroaches operate in darkness and out of human sight.
 To the untrained eye, they may seem to have packed their bags and moved on – but more often than not, they’ve only moved into a different area in your home.

 - Identify a cockroach problem

-- Provide professional solutions to fully exterminate cockroaches
+- Provide professional cockroach treatment/ solutions to fully exterminate them